 In summary, Wealthfront has become a major player in the digital wealth management industry, providing its users with low-cost, advanced investment strategies and a user-friendly platform.

-With its AUM reaching $25 billion as of July 2023, it is now among the largest Robo-advisors by AUM.
+With its AUM reaching $90 billion as of October 2025, it is now among the largest Robo-advisors by AUM.
 This growth proves that Wealthfront was capable of attracting and retaining investors with its innovative investment management services and diverse range of financial products.

-Despite the failed UBS acquisition, the company remains poised for continued growth and expansion, thanks to its continued innovation and improvement.
-As more investors turn to digital platforms to manage their wealth, Wealthfront is well-positioned to benefit from this trend and continue to significantly impact the financial industry.
+Now, with its planned IPO on the Nasdaq under the ticker “WLTH”, Wealthfront enters a new chapter as it seeks to expand its reach and strengthen its position within the global fintech landscape.
+As more investors turn to digital platforms to manage their wealth, Wealthfront is well-positioned to benefit from this trend and continue making a significant impact on the financial industry.

 Other FAQs